chanson7/TMF-App/README.md

 ### Testing with Postman

 1. After successful deployment, import the [Postman Collection][postman-collection-url] json file into Postman
-2. Within the imported `TMF 23 For 23 App` collection, populate values for the following environment variables:
+2. Within the imported `TMF App` collection, populate values for the following environment variables:
 * `testUserEmail` any email address that you have access to
 * `testUserPassword` any password that fits the requirements defined in the [SAM Template][sam-template-url]
 * `awsRegion` must be the region in which the SAM app was deployed